-Results of the 2011-2013 assessment period indicate that 5 percent of the water quality standards for water clarity/underwater grasses were met in the 91 tidal water segments of the Chesapeake Bay that contain the shallow-water habitat designated use.
+Results of the 2012 to 2014 assessment period indicate that 4 percent of the water quality standards for water clarity/underwater grasses were met in the 91 tidal water segments of the Chesapeake Bay that contain the shallow-water habitat designated use.

 Clear water is critical to underwater life.
 Bay grasses need sunlight to grow, and fish need sunlight to see.
 But what factors cause water clarity to fluctuate?
 Adam Davis from the Chesapeake Research Consortium explains, and uses a secchi disc to measure water clarity in Spa Creek.

 Excess nutrients and sediment are among the leading causes of the Chesapeake Bay’s poor health.
 Both can impact the clarity of water and the amount of algae and oxygen it contains.
 This indicator measures the achievement of water quality standards for water clarity in the Bay.